 In September of 2015, the North Carolina Sustainable Energy Association (NCSEA) presented Representative McGrady with its annual “Legislator of the Year” Award for his strong defense of clean energy policies that have brought benefit to North Carolina’s businesses, citizens and economy.

-This session, Representative McGrady was appointed by Speaker Tim Moore to serve on six committees: Alcoholic Beverage Control (Chairman); Appropriations (Chairman); Environment (Vice Chairman); Ethics (Vice Chairman); Judiciary II (Vice Chairman); and Rules, Calendar, and Operations of the House.
+Last session, Representative McGrady was appointed by Speaker Tim Moore to serve on six committees: Alcoholic Beverage Control (Chairman); Appropriations (Chairman); Environment (Vice Chairman); Ethics (Vice Chairman); Judiciary II (Vice Chairman); and Rules, Calendar, and Operations of the House.

-Last session, Representative McGrady was appointed by House Speaker Tim Moore to chair the full Appropriations Committee as well as to serve as Vice-Chairman of both the Judiciary and Environment Committees.
+In his third term, Representative McGrady was appointed by House Speaker Tim Moore to chair the full Appropriations Committee as well as to serve as Vice-Chairman of both the Judiciary and Environment Committees.
 He also served on the Agriculture Committee, the Committee on Alcoholic Beverage Control, the Commerce and Job Development Committee, the Education Committee on Universities, the Ethics Committee, and the Transportation Committee.

 Representative McGrady served on 11 committees in the House during his second term in the legislature: Agriculture; Education Appropriations (Vice-Chairman); Environment (Vice-Chairman); Ethics; Government; Judiciary (Vice-Chairman); Transportation; the Joint Legislative Education Oversight Committee; the Environmental Review Commission; the Joint Legislative Transportation Oversight Committee; and the Joint Legislative Workforce Development System Reform Oversight Committee.